stilingue-inteligencia-artificial/benthos/website/docs/components/processors/mongodb.md

 ### `document_map`

 A bloblang map representing the records in the mongo db.
 Used to generate the document for mongodb by mapping the fields in the message to the mongodb fields.
-The document map is required for the operations insert-one, replace-one and update-one.
+The document map is required for the operations insert-one, replace-one, update-one and update-many.

 Type: `string`